nunofmaia/tempus/README.md

 On the Target input field, add the flag `--allow-file-access-from-files` at the end of the string.
 You should have something that looks like `"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-file-access-from-files`

 Open the `index.html`file and you are done!

+### Visiting student's webpage

+You can see a demo of the prototype at [http://web.ist.utl.pt/ist167046/tempus](http://web.ist.utl.pt/ist167046/tempus)